yelicoder/rxjs-getting-started/README.md

 7. mapOperator: map operator example
 8. filterOperator: filter operator example
 9. reduceJSSize: import only the needed library to reduce the size of the app.js.
 Was 3.7M.
 Put cursor in "rxjs" and press F12 to open Rx.d.ts.
 When importing from just rxjs/Observable, the app.js size reduced to 969kb.
 The got exception for map function.
 Fixed it by importing rxjs/add/operator/map and /rxjs/add/operator/filter.
 The size of app.js is now 1M.
 We can import rxjs during development phase and fix the import before moving to testing region
+10. mouseEvent: Observable.fromEvent to capture all mouse moving event
+11. mouseEventWithMapOperator: map opeartor applied to mouse move event
+12. mouseEventWithFilterOperator: filter operator applied to mouse move envent
+13. trackMouse: track mouse move as a circle
+14. trackMouseDelay: track mouse move with a delay
+15. xmlHttpRequest: using xmlHttpRequest to load movies. fromEvent.
+16. httpResponseAsObservable: returns from xmlHttpRequest as Observable.
+Other options: Promise, call back function. rxjs solution is observable. click returns Observable
+17. flatMapObservableResponse: click returns object
+18. renderMoviesWithFlatMap
+19. loadBeingLazy: load without subscribe does not do anything.
+20. loadBeingSubscribed: load is subscribed.
+Movies are rendered as soon as the page load

 ### References
 reactives.io